aalok-sathe/sentspace/README.md

 Any contributions you make are **greatly appreciated**, and no contribution is *too small* to contribute.

-1. Fork the project using Github [(how to fork)](https://docs.github.com/en/get-started/quickstart/fork-a-repo)
+1. Fork the project on Github [(how to fork)](https://docs.github.com/en/get-started/quickstart/fork-a-repo)
 2. Create your feature/patch branch (`git checkout -b feature/AmazingFeature`)
-3. Make some changes!
-Implement your patch/feature.
-Test to make sure it works!
-4. Commit your bhanges (`git commit -m 'Add some AmazingFeature'`)
+3. Commit your changes (`git commit -m 'Add some AmazingFeature'`)
-5. Push the branch (`git push origin feature/AmazingFeature`)
+4. Push the branch (`git push origin feature/AmazingFeature`)
-6. Open a Pull Request (PR) and we will take a look!
+5. Open a Pull Request (PR) and we will take a look asap!

-## License & Contact
+## Whom to contact for help
 - `gretatu % mit ^ edu`
 - `asathe % mit ^ edu`

-(C) 2020-2021 EvLab, MIT BCS
+(C) 2020-2022 EvLab, MIT BCS